 Codility Data Processing Agreement

-This Codility Data Processing Agreement (DPA) entered into by the Customer and Codility Limited, and Codility Polska sp. z o.o.
-(Codility) (the parties) governs the processing of personal information in connection with the Service.
+This Codility Data Processing Agreement (DPA) entered into by the Customer and Codility Limited, and its subsidiaries Codility Polska sp. z o.o. and Codility US Inc. (Codility) (the parties) governs the processing of personal information in connection with the Service.
 This DPA is incorporated into the relevant Codility Terms of Service in order to demonstrate the parties’ compliance with the EU General Data Protection Regulation (EU) 2016/679.
 Collectively, the DPA, the Codility Terms of Service, and any other applicable ordering document, are referred to in this DPA as the Agreement.

 - “Personal Information,” shall mean any information relating to an identified or identifiable natural person (“Data Subject”).
 An identifiable person is one who can be identified, directly or indirectly, in particular by reference to an identifier such as a name, an identification number, location data, an online identifier or to one or more factors specific to his or her physical, physiological, genetic, mental, economic, cultural or social identity.
 Personal Information includes Sensitive Personal Information;